-One of the key elements of Corporate Governance includes implementing policies to ensure that Members of the Board and Executive Management obtain access to continuous training programs and are up to date with the latest business developments.
+10.1 Implement Policies that Allow Board Members and Executive Members to Obtain Continuous Training Programs are up to date with the latest business developments.
 A qualified and functioning Board is one of the key components of a successful business, and for this reason the Company has developed certain procedures to allow Board Members and Executive Management to attend relevant training programs in order to further enhance and strengthen their experience, administrative and organizational skills.
-The following are some of the courses attended by Board Members and Executive Management during the course of 2017: